Medial Thigh Lift

 Vertical Thigh Lift

 As its name suggests, a vertical thigh lift utilizes a vertical incision spanning from the fold of the groin to the inner knee.
 A block of skin is then removed from the inner thigh.
 Individuals with large amounts of fat and loose skin will greatly benefit from a vertical thigh lift.
+In some patients who have lost a lot of weight, a vertical and inner thigh lift may be necessary to achieve their ideal thigh shape.
+If this is the case, then drains will likely be used during the post-procedure process.

 Outer Thigh Lift